 100% cotton hoodies are often used in:

-- premium basics
+- Premium basics

-- natural-fiber positioning
+- Natural-fiber positioning

-- cotton-first private label programs
+- Cotton-first private label programs

-- certain streetwear collections
+- Certain streetwear collections

-- customers who prefer less synthetic content
+- Products for customers who prefer less synthetic content

 For many brands, cotton has clear marketing value.
 Customers understand it, trust it, and often associate it with comfort.